dwinsontohang/acme-finance-ai-security-consulting/README.md

 - **Design:** Updating existing and building new security controls
 - **Deliver:** Implementing and testing security controls
 - **Defend:** Monitoring security controls post-implementation

+### 👤 Consultant

+**Dwinson Sitohang** – Cybersecurity Consultant

+### 📄 License & Attribution

+This repository is for portfolio purposes only.
+All client information has been anonymized.
+For any inquiries, please contact the repository owner.